superliuxz/LegoSegmentation/progress_report.md

   - Perspective Transformation (https://docs.opencv.org/3.4.1/da/d6e/tutorial_py_geometric_transformations.html)
   - Canny edge detection (https://docs.opencv.org/3.4.1/da/d22/tutorial_py_canny.html)
   - Contour (https://docs.opencv.org/3.4.1/d3/d05/tutorial_py_table_of_contents_contours.html)
-  - [ ] **TODO**. given an image with a rect board in it, automate the process using OpenCV to crop the board out of the image, and normalize the image size.
+  - [ ] **Optional**. given an image with a rect board in it, automate the process using OpenCV to crop the board out of the image, and normalize the image size.
     - the cam should have various perspective angle and picture should be taken under various lighting conditions.
     - this is left as a TODO because I should work out the simple case first, then generalize
 - [x] My workstation just decides not to boot anymore... need to fix it **ASAP**